See all available tour packages

 Campo Duro is a beautiful farm, where the owners prepare delicious dishes with fruits and vegetables from their organic farm.
 The meal is grilled on lava rock.
 After lunch you can take a walk among the fruit trees on the farm.
 Or maybe you’ll choose to nap in a hammock while breathing the clean air and the smell of a mango tree.

 In liaison with the Galapagos National Park, Campo Duro takes care of giant tortoises that roam freely in the farm.

-Overnight at our Lodge.
+Dinner and Overnight at our Lodge.

 Day 4: Isabela (Los Tuneles)

 Breakfast at the Lodge and departure Los Tuneles.
 The boat ride will take about 45 minutes.

 Along the ride, we will enjoy seeing the beautiful Galapagos wildlife such as giant mantas rays, sea turtles and more.
 We will make a short stop at Roca Union (pictured below) where we can see masked boobies, blue footed boobies, marine iguanas, sea lions and occasionally a fur seal from the boat.

 Los Tuneles is a breathtaking site formed by lava arches on the water.
 Tour the site by boat and go snorkeling.
 Experience close encounters with many species of fish, rays, sea turtles and perhaps the Galapagos penguins.

 After this first snorkeling, we will continue discovering this labyrinth of lava arches and try a second snorkel.

 Only here in Galapagos, you will have the chance to snorkel with penguins and sea lions in the same spot!
 (This activity and time schedule may change according to sea conditions).